Duan-JM/awesome-papers-fewshot/image_classification/README.md

     * This paper assumes that deformed images may not be visually realistic, they still maintain critical semantic information.
     * Pretty good at one-shot on mini-imagenet(59.14%)
 - [ECCV 2020 oral] ([paper](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123460579.pdf))  Model-Agnostic Boundary-Adversarial Sampling for Test-Time Generalization in Few-Shot learning
+- [ICLR 2021 oral] ([paper](https://arxiv.org/pdf/2101.06395.pdf)) FREE LUNCH FOR FEW-SHOT LEARNING: DISTRIBUTION CALIBRATION
+    * Calibrate the distribution of these few-sample classes by transferring statistics from the classes with sufficient examples, then generate an adequate number of examples
+    * Assume every dimension in the feature representation follows a Gaussian distribution
+    * 68.57 ± 0.55 / 82.88 ± 0.42 on miniImagnet
+    * 78.19 ± 0.25 / 89.90 ± 0.41 on tieredImagnet
+    * 79.56 ± 0.87 / 90.67 ± 0.35 on CUB
+- [ICLR 2021] ([paper](https://arxiv.org/pdf/2008.06981.pdf)) BOWTIE NETWORKS: GENERATIVE MODELING FOR JOINT FEW-SHOT RECOGNITION AND NOVEL-VIEW SYNTHESIS

 ### Metric Based Few-shot Learning
 ** Descriptions 01:** They classify target samples by using metric functions which are used to measure similarity between samples or classes.